 Katie Weimer, Director of Marketing and Communications

 Katie has been working in the marketing industry for small businesses, agencies, and non-profit organizations for the last 5+ years.
-Although she holds a degree in Design from Illinois State University, marketing in where Katie has found her niche.
+Although she holds a degree in Design from Illinois State University, marketing is where Katie has found her niche.
 Other non-profit organizations she has recently been involved with include the Organizing Committee for ‘Green Fair On The Fox’ in Batavia, Illinois, and ‘Senior Home Sharing’ in Wheaton, Illinois.
 Currently, she holds the Marketing Coordinator position at the Round Lake Area Park District in Round Lake, Illinois, and serves on the Board of Directors at the Round Lake Area Chamber of Commerce.
 Katie is over-the-moon to be taking on a new adventure with Poco a Poco, an organization very close to her heart.

 Katie is very passionate about educating our young children in the arts and advocating for their prosperous futures.
 She also has a background in environmental sustainability, and, along with many other “Parkies,” she is passionate about protecting our public lands and parks.
 Her other passions include traveling, politics, reading, the great outdoors, gardening, mindfulness meditation, yoga, and good coffee.
-Currently, Katie finds herself balancing work and volunteer responsibilities with wedding planning!
-She and her fiancé, Ian, are tying the knot in September 2017.